GAS STATIONS, DRIVING CUSTOMS, and TRAFFIC LAWS

 Parking is at a premium in downtown San Miguel, and street-side parking spots are not always easy to find deeper in town either.
 There are many privately operated parking lots that help make up for this lack of street-side parking.
 They are clearly marked with signs saying “Parking” or “Estacimiento.”
 If the sign also says “Solo Pensionados,” that means the lot is for monthly or yearly subscription only.
 If a lot says “Parking Privado,” that means it is a private lot, not for public hire.
 All lots that charge for parking have attendants who will show you where to park and accept your cash payment.
 Most close and chain the lot at 9 PM.
 Some of the larger businesses like Mega, Chedraui, Punta Langosta Mall, and others have free parking lots for their patrons.

 Parking on Av.
-Rafael E. Melgar (the malecon) is the most tightly controlled.
-There is no parking at all on the malecon between 6am and 6pm, Monday through Saturday.
-Red curbs or signs with a “crossed-out E” delineate No Parking zones.
-Taxi Only parking spaces are the space between the signs with the word “TAXI PRINCIPIA” (meaning “starts here”) and the words “TAXI TERMINA” (meaning “ends here”).
-“Handicapped Only” parking areas also exist, with signs showing the international sign of a wheelchair.
-Horse drawn buggies have special parking areas on the malecon marked by signs with the image of horse-drawn buggy on them, indicating where the buggy parking starts and where it ends.
+Rafael E. Melgar (the Malecon) is the most tightly controlled.
+Taxi Only parking spaces are the spaces between the signs with the word “TAXI PRINCIPIA” (meaning “starts here”) and the words “TAXI TERMINA” (meaning “ends here”).
+Horse drawn buggies have special parking areas on the Malecon marked by signs with the image of horse-drawn buggy on them, indicating where the buggy parking starts and where it ends.

-There is no parking at all on the malecon between 9 am and 5 pm, Monday through Saturday.
-Curbs painted yellow are for short term (less than ten minutes) parking.
+Curbs painted yellow (other than the ones on the Malecon) are for short term (less than ten minutes) parking.
 When the pavement has an “E” in a circle with a diagonal line through it, there is no parking on that part of the street.
-The bays let into the right hand sidewalks at intervals along the downtown calles between Av.
-10 and the malecon are for short-term (less that 10 minutes) parking only.
 Curbs painted red are No Parking zones.
 A round sign with a diagonal line across a capital E means no parking.
 Round signs with the word Taxi and an arrow mean only taxi parking from this point to the next sign with the word Taxi on it.
 Bus stops are no parking areas and are signed with the word Autobus or Parada (bus stop).
 Many driveways are marked no parking, vado, or vado permanente, and blocking one of these will get you towed.
 The sign in front of schools that reads Momentaneo Maximo 10 minutos means stopping and waiting in your car is allowed for only ten minutes.
 Parking within a car length of an intersection is illegal, and will get you towed faster than anything else.
 If your vehicle is found illegally parked, it may be either towed to the police storage compound or the license plates may be removed by the patrolman.
 If your plates are removed, you need to go directly to the police station and pay the fine before they will be returned.
 If you are found driving without plates, you will be jailed.

 Towed, Impounded vehicles